-If you have any questions about the Borough’s, anti-icing, de-icing and snow removal procedures please feel welcome to contact the Public Works Department at 215-257-6860.
+Residents with questions or concerns about the Borough’s, anti-icing, de-icing and snow removal procedures should contact the Public Works Department at 215-257-6860.

 Parking Restrictions for Snow Events and Emergencies

 To help Borough crews with the removal of snow from streets, the Borough Code of Ordinances restricts parking on some Borough streets when there are three or more inches of snow.
 The schedule of streets regulated by § 180-18.1 is as follows:

 - Hunters Run – east side, entire length